-Coalpits Wash is a 14 mile lightly trafficked out and back trail located near Rockville, UT that offers the chance to see wildlife and is rated as moderate.
+Coalpits Wash is a 14.5 mile lightly trafficked out and back trail located near Rockville, UT that features a river and is rated as difficult.
 The trail is primarily used for hiking, camping, and birding and is accessible from October until March.

 A hike through a rocky wash